 The Attorney General partners with the Arkansas Press Association, Arkansas Broadcasters Association and other entities to publish a “Freedom of Information Act Handbook” after every regular session of the General Assembly.
 The handbook assists Arkansas residents and journalists in using the law and government entities in complying with it.
-Free copies are available from the Attorney General’s office by completing this short form, emailing community@ArkansasAG.gov or calling 501-682-2007.
+Free copies are available from the Attorney General’s office by emailing community@ArkansasAG.gov or calling 501-682-2007.

 FOIA at a Glance

 - The law gives Arkansans access to public records and public meetings, with some exceptions.

 - A public record is defined as any writing, sound or video that reflects the performance or lack of performance of an official function.

 - All records maintained by public employees within the scope of their employment are presumed to be public records, though several exemptions may shield a record from disclosure.

 - Government entities generally have up to three business days to provide a record requested under the FOIA.

 - Custodians of records may only charge for the “actual costs” of reproducing public records, plus mailing expenses.